-Van Gaal, dubbed the Iron Tulip for his toughness, has once led the Dutch team to third
+Van Gaal dubbed the Iron Tulip for his toughness, has once led the Dutch team to third

-in the World Cup.
-His Ajax side won the 1995 Champions League and he lifted the German title with Bayern Munich and Spain’s La Liga with Barcelona.
+His Ajax side won the 1995 Champions League, and he lifted the German title with Bayern Munich and Spain’s La Liga with Barcelona.

 The Sun once revealed that players’ much-loved Barry Moorhouse, 64, was once shown the exit door (sacked) by van Gaal for no just course despite spending after 47 years with the club.

 Before Van Gaal went down through a sack by the board, he threw the axe first at him.
-This left the whole United’s management shocked leading many to pray for his immediate sack as manager.
+This left the whole United’s management shocked, leading many to pray for his immediate sack as manager.

 He once had an issue with Dutch legend Johan Cruyff while he was a player.
 The boss will no longer speak to Dutch legend Johan Cruyff, 67 — a former rival for a place in the Ajax side of the early 1970s.
 According to close friends, they are still yet to reconcile.

 He also clashed with new Southampton boss Ronald Koeman although the pair are said to have patched things up at the World Cup.